List of Fireman Sam characters: Tom Thomas

-Tom Thomas hails from Australia until he owns his Mountain Rescue Center.
-Has two helicopters called Wallaby 1 and Wallaby 2 and a yellow Jeep.
+He owns his Mountain Rescue Centre.
+Has two helicopters called Wallaby 1 and Wallaby 2 and drives a yellow Jeep.

 Ben Hooper

 Ben Hooper is the coastguard in Pontypandy.
 He has driven a fireboat called Titan and a jet ski called Juno.

 Joe Sparkes

 Joe Sparkes is the town's mechanic.
 His daughter is named Hannah and his wife is named Lizzie.

 Lizzie Sparkes

 Lizzie Sparkes is the town's veterinary surgeon.
 She is also a member of the town's Volunteer Rescue Squad.
 Her husband is Joe and her daughter is Hannah.